MAITYA02/semmcmc/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a resubmission after addressing all the comments.
-The DOI is cirrect although submission produces a NOTE.
+* This is a resubmission after rectifying the CITATION error.
+The DOI is correct although submission produces a NOTE.